-(Amendme ent No. 1) (Mark One) ⊠ ANN 5(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Fiscal Year E nded July 31, 2017 □ TRA 1934 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the Transition Period Fro n to Commission file nu mber: 001-35319 ModusLink Glob al Solutions Inc (Exact name of registrant a · Delaware (State or other jurisdiction of incorporation or organization) 04-2921333 (I.R.S.
-Employer Identification No.) 1601 Trapelo Road, Suite 170 Waltham, Massachusetts (Address of principal executive offices) 02451 (Zip Code) (781) 66.
-(Registrant's telephone nun Securities registered pursuant t to Section 12(b) of the Act: Title of each class: Common Stock, \$0.01 par value Name of each exchange on which registered: The NASDAQ Stock Market LLC Securities registered pursuant Indica ate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \square No \boxtimes Indica ate by check mark if the registrant is not required to file reports pursua nt to Section 13 or Section 15(d) of the Act.
-Yes □ No ⊠ during the p ate by check mark whether the registrant: (1) has filed all reports requireceding 12 months (or for such shorter period that the registrant was a s for the past 90 days.
-Yes \boxtimes No \square red to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 required to file such reports), and (2) has been subject to such filing to be submit and posted on its corporate Web site, if any, every Interactive Data File required his chapter) during the preceding 12 months (or for such shorter period that the trant's knowledge, in definitive proxy or information statements incorp 5 of Regulation S-K is not contained herein, and will not be contained, to the porated by reference in Part III of this Form 10-K or any amendment to this emerging gr accelerated filer, a non-accelerated filer, a smaller reporting company or an rated filer," "smaller reporting company" and "emerging growth company" in Large accele Non-acceler Accelerated filer ⊠ Smaller reporting company □
+(Amendment No. 1)

+(Mark One)

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 \mathbf{X}

+For the Fiscal Year Ended July 31, 2018

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

+For the Transition Period From

+Commission file number: 001-35319

+Steel Connect.
+Inc.

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+1601 Trapelo Road, Suite 170 Waltham, Massachusetts (Address of principal executive offices) Identification No.)

+(I.R.S.
+Employer

+(781) 663-5001 (Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class: Common Stock, \$0.01 par value Name of each exchange on which registered: The NASDAQ Stock Market LLC

+Securities registered pursuant to Section 12(g) of the Act:

+None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗌 No 🗵

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes ⊠ No □

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. \Box

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Emerging growth company
+Large accelerated filer Non-accelerated filer \Box Accelerated filer \times Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No ⊠ The aggregate market value of the Registrant's common stock held by non-affiliates of the Registrant computed with reference to the price at which the common stock was last sold as of the last business day of the Registrant's most recently completed second fiscal quarter was \$63,711,482.
-On November 14, 2017, the Registrant had 55,557,326 outstanding shares of common stock, \$0.01 par value.
-DOCUMENTS INCORPORATED BY REFERENCE None.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes 🗌 No 🗵

+The aggregate market value of the Registrant's common stock held by non-affiliates of the Registrant computed with reference to the price at which the common stock was last sold as of the last business day of the Registrant's most recently completed second fiscal quarter was \$81,962,522.

+On December 4, 2018, the Registrant had 60,612,214 outstanding shares of common stock, \$0.01 par value.

+DOCUMENTS INCORPORATED BY REFERENCE

+None

+02451 (Zip Code)